Torsion in Persistent Homology and Neural Networks: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Prof. Dr. Ippei Obayashi for providing the double and triple loop point cloud data and helpful suggestions for using the torsion checker algorithm in homcloud.
+Also we would like to thank Prof. Dr. Ulrich Thiel for some helpful comments for a newer version of this paper.